 “For you formed my inward parts; you knitted me together in my mother’s womb.

 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.”
 Psalm 139:13-14

 There is no perfect schooling type for any household or child.
-I think that the questions you need to ask should be based off of where you child is at developmentally at this point in time.
+I think that the questions you need to ask should be based on where your child is at developmentally at this point in time.
 Then also leave yourself open to the idea that it will not always be the same answer every year.
-Take into account all the normal things their personality, learning style, developmental stage, social skills, the environment of the schools, and your child’s opinion in the matter.
-However, in my opinion there is one question that should take all precedence when choosing an educational platform for you child.
+Take into account all the normal things their personality, learning style, developmental stage, social skills, the environment of the schools, and your child’s opinion on the matter.
+However, in my opinion, there is one question that should take all precedence when choosing an educational platform for your child.
 That question is,

 How is my child’s educational setting helping them follow in the footsteps of Christ and draw them into a loving mature relationship with God?